UN: Environment is deadly, worsening mess, but not hopeless

 But the same document says changes in the way the world eats, buys things, gets its energy and handles its waste could help fix the problems.

-The report "is both a dramatic warning and a high-level road map for what must be done to prevent widespread disruption and even irreversible destruction of planetary life-support systems," said University of Michigan environment dean Jonathan Overpeck, who wasn't part of the report.
+The report is "a dramatic warning and a high-level road map for what must be done to prevent widespread disruption and even irreversible destruction of planetary life-support systems," said University of Michigan environment dean Jonathan Overpeck, who wasn't part of the report.

 Several other scientists also praised the report, which draws on existing science, data and maps.